olendorf/git_and_github_for_researchers/_units/project_management.md

 ---
 layout: page   # This is required
-title: Introductions   # This is required
+title: Project Management   # This is required

-order: -1    # Determines the order of units.
+order: 70    # Determines the order of units.
 Doesn't need to be consecutive though
             # or even start with zero, the pages will be displayed in their sort
             # order.

 duration: 15 # A hint to how long it will take to cover this topic in mintues.

-tutorial: false  # Set to true if you want this page displayed as a web page
+tutorial: true  # Set to true if you want this page displayed as a web page
 instructors_notes: true  # Set to true if you want this displayed in instructors notes

 # Provide a brief description of what the unit is about.
 You can use markdown